Big Tubes

 Take exit 81 from I-40 and head south for a total of 23.9 miles.
 This is the El Malpais visitor center.
 It is a good idea to stop in here and inquire about getting to the trailhead.
 If it has rained recently, the road can be impassible.
 Also, check the forecast to see if rain is likely.

 Continue from the visitor center 3.6 miles to the junction with County road 42.
 Turn left onto 42.
-A sign indicating that this road takes you past the Chain of craters will help you know you have found the right road.
+A sign indicating that this road takes you past the Chain of Craters will help you know you have found the right road.

 Drive about 4.1 miles down 42.
 You will see a sign indicating a left turn to get to the Big Tubes area.
 Go left (this may be indicated as NPS road 300).
-After about 2.6 miles a sign indicates the Big Tubes parking area to your left.

 Trailhead sign